b3cking/danubius.io/_posts/2022-01-05-how-did-we resolve-a-performance-issue-related-to-i18n.md

 ## Backend refactor

-Unfortunately, the JSON datatype is not supported by Hibarenate by default.
+Unfortunately, the JSON datatype is not supported by Hibernate by default.
 First, we needed to register the new type on the database dialect.
 There are many ways to do this, in our case we extended the PostgresDialect:

 ```java
 public class ExtendedPostgresDialect extends PostgreSQL10Dialect {